 “Thanks to companies like AT&S, microelectronics is a major economic strength in southern Austria.
 This makes us a region of the future and allows us to take advantage of the opportunities offered by digitalization.
 The entire business region of Styria benefits from the current investments at the Leoben site, and these also cement our position as one of the most innovative regions in Europe,” said Styria’s Secretary of Economy Barbara Eibinger-Miedl, who toured the new research center with the Chancellor.

 As soon as the new facilities in Leoben go into full operation, at least 500 new jobs will be created directly at AT&S. The construction phase and ongoing operations will generate additional tax revenue of €477 million for Austria by 2033.
 Gross value added in the country will increase by €124 million per year as a result of the project. €112.9 million will be gained in Styria alone.

 AT & S Austria Technologie & Systemtechnik Aktiengesellschaft – Advanced Technologies & Solutions

-AT&S is a globally leading manufacturer of high-end printed circuit boards and IC substrates.
-AT&S industrialises leading-edge technologies for its core business segments Mobile Devices & Substrates, Automotive, Industrial and Medical.
+AT&S is a leading global manufacturer of high-quality IC substrates and printed circuit boards as well as a developer of pioneering interconnect technologies for the core areas of mobile devices, automotive & aerospace, industrial, medical and high-performance processors for VR and AI applications.
 AT&S has a global presence with production sites in Austria (Leoben, Fehring) and plants in India (Nanjangud), China (Shanghai, Chongqing) and Korea (Ansan near Seoul).
-A new high-end production site for IC substrates is currently being established in Kulim, Malaysia.
-The company employs roughly 15,000 people.
+A new high-end production facility for IC substrates is currently being built in Kulim, Malaysia.
+A European competence center with connected series production for IC substrate technologies is being built in Leoben.
+Both sites will start production in 2024.
+The company employs more than 14,000 people.